qygoh/GeoSpatialStuffs/2016_Dengue in Singapore/README.md

 <img src='https://www.cgs.gov.sg/images/Block%20Dengue/Resources/h284185_nea_national_dengue_a4sz.jpg' width='600'>

 In turn, we wanted to explore identifying the factors that contributes significantly to the number of dengue cases in Singapore.
+Existing literature back then found high temperature, rainy seasons, population density, etc to have a relationship to the number of dengue cases for the countries they were studying.
+We therefore chose to study if the following factors had any relationships to the number of dengue cases in Singapore:

+- Proximity to Vegetation and Waterbodies
+- Temperature
+- Rainfall
+- Distance to Construction Sites

 ## Technical Data Processing